Jordyl0/landing-page/README.md

 # landing-page
-Practice Landing page using HTML and CSS
+Practice web design using HTML and CSS